 Individual savings plans (PIR) are “tax containers”, accounts which can contain different financial instruments (mutual funds, securities, insurance policies, liquid cash), which must be subject to certain investment constraints.

-Individual savings plans allow exemption from income taxes deriving from financial instruments included in the container (equal to 26%) and the exclusion of said instruments from inheritance taxes.
+Individual savings plans allow exemption from income taxes deriving from financial instruments included in the container and the exclusion of said instruments from inheritance taxes.

 The tax benefit is augmented by the potential upside of the Italian equity market thanks to positive flows stemming from the initiative, with the possibility of bridging the valuation difference with respect to other European markets.